kambara/chrome-calendar-groups/README.md

 Go here and click "Add to Chrome"

 # Install from source
-1. Download or clone this repo
+1. [Download](https://github.com/kambara/chrome-calendar-groups/archive/master.zip) or clone this repo
 2. Open a new tab in chrome and type `chrome://extensions`
+3. Turn "Developer mode" on
-3. Click on "Load unpacked extension..."
+4. Click on "Load unpacked"
-4. Select the "src" folder in the cloned repo
+5. Select the "src" folder in the cloned repo